bernie-skipole/indipyclient/docs/source/usage/queclient.rst

 rxque
 =====

-rxque can be either a queue.Queue, an asyncio.Queue, or a collections.deque object.
+rxque can be either a queue.Queue, a collections.deque object, or (if you are not using threading) an asyncio.Queue.

 As data is received from the server, the QueClient will place items on this queue which your code should receive.
 If you have set rxque to be a collections.deque object, the items will be appended on the right of the queue, so your code should use popleft or read rxque[0].